INTRODUCTION TO ALFRED KORZYBSKI'S GENERAL SEMANTICS

 => in non-A language : " the flower appears as red to me. "

-Silent premises : data provided by the culture within which we live, the education we received, which have not being clarified verbally at the time when they slip into the appreciation carried.
-Remain half-conscious, even unconscious.
+Silent premises : data provided by the culture within which we live, the education we received, which have not being verbally clarified at the time when they slip into the appreciation carried.
+They remain half-conscious, even unconscious.

 " do not forget that he is a Jew ": ready-made image with rests on prejudices, irrational antipathies; conventional image of the " Jew ". =>